© Meril Darees and Manon Moulis

 Twin cubs follow their mom to the sea ice, where she will break her months-last fast by feasting on seal pups on the sea ice.
 Photo copyright Timothy Floyd/Polar Bears International.

 Increased environmental variability due to climate change may render the timing of seal pupping less predictable, potentially leading to a mismatch in den emergence and peak prey availability.
 Decreases or delays in snowfall may make building protective dens harder, drawing out this process later into the season.
-The factors associated with climate change have resulted, in part, in a 40% decrease in on-ice denning in the Beaufort Sea polar bears from historical numbers.
+The factors associated with climate change have resulted, in part, in a significant decrease in on-ice denning in the Beaufort Sea polar bears from historical numbers.
 As sea ice extent continues to decline and retreat further north, the amount of suitable habitat for on-ice maternity dens will likely decrease, thereby risking the persistence of this unique ecotype.
 Other threats to the denning process include the expansion of industrial activity in the Arctic, putting mothers and cubs at risk during this sensitive period in their life cycle.

 Ron Togunov is a PhD student in zoology at the University of British Columbia, where he is studying the foraging behaviour of polar bears and narwhals in relation to environmental factors such as sea ice concentration, ice drift, and wind speeds.